 To the Chinese mind, nothing but a roasted suckling pig would be suitable for such an auspicious occasion!
 Indeed, that was what was served to the appreciative audience.
 And what more could cap such an exhilarating moment?
 An announcement by Sue Ramsey that SF Opera was taking the unprecedented step to present a press conference on December 16, solely to announce the Dream premiere, ahead of its usual custom of announcing its entire season at the same time.
 Our audience well understood the reason behind that decision!

 Well after the entire roasted pig and the rest of the luncheon had been consumed, many attendees lingered, fondly remembering to each other the different highlights of the occasion.
 Never had we seen so many smiling faces.
-Do find yourself here!
+Do find yourself in the Photo Gallery below!